 "I inherited this thing and I don't want it!"

-Although there are some genuine people on there, you must be careful.
+Although there are some genuine people on there, be careful.

 5.Bloomingdales, Macys, Safavieh, Ethan Allen...